ESPboy-edu/ESPboy_FirstTest/README.md

 There are 3 versions:

-1. ESPboy_FristTest_AdafruitLibs - uses only standard Adafruit livraries to control ESPboy hardware (LED, buttons, sound, display)
+1. ESPboy_FristTest_AdafruitLibs - uses only standard Adafruit libraries to control ESPboy hardware (LED, buttons, sound, display)

 2. ESPboy_FirstTest_ESPboyLibs_TFTeSPI -- uses ESPboy libs and [TFT_eSPI](https://github.com/Bodmer/TFT_eSPI?ysclid=ln67tav62z348840877) graphics library for display (be carefull, to force it work properly with ESPboy's display you have to edit parameters in "User_Setup.h" file in TFT_eSPI library folder according [to this](https://github.com/ESPboy-edu/ESPboy_ArduinoIDE_Libraries/blob/master/TFT_eSPI-master/User_Setup.h) )